nilsheuman/nilsheuman/TIL/2025-04-19-firefox-ext-stack-overflow-ai-input.md

 I figured it would be helpful if the LLM received better input or had its output verified before generating an answer.
 A bit like a RAG.
 So, after experimenting with Tauri, Electron, and some hacking around, I finally decided to test creating a Firefox extension.

+Once done I found the `@web` context command in [continue.dev](https://github.com/continuedev/continue) that does something similar.
+There is a `@docs` context as well but not sure if checks are done to validate that methods and dependencies actually exists.

 ## How It Works

 The flow is straightforward: